Hong Kong protests send stocks lower, spark scramble for cash

-HONG KONG (Reuters) - Hong Kong’s financial markets came under pressure on Wednesday, with stocks falling and demand for cash surging, as protests against the territory’s controversial extradition shut down key parts of the city.
+HONG KONG, June 12 (Reuters) - Hong Kong’s financial markets came under pressure on Wednesday, with stocks falling and demand for cash surging, as protests against the territory’s controversial extradition shut down key parts of the city.

 Tens of thousands of demonstrators stormed main roads next to government office, protesting local officials’ efforts to push ahead with a legislation that would allow people to be sent to mainland China for trial.